JonnyNewo/AS1/README.md

 seen Blender, the script both scales the model up to 1.0 from the default (which is quite small), and it also toggles on the 'Material Preview' so that you see the model and it's corresponding texture immediately after Blender is opened, rather than having to toggle it of yourself.
 Another action the script takes automatically is to remove the default cube that's part of a default Blender scene.
-These are just a few examples, and again, they are actions carried out by the script automatically to better align with a typical Blender.
+These are just a few examples, and again, they are actions carried out by the script automatically to better align with how a typical user interacts with Blender in a creative capacity.

 _______________________________________________________________________________________________________________________________________________
 SCREENSHOTS: